-This page provides you with Interior Designer resume samples that you can use for inspiration in writing your own resume, or for creating one through our easy-to-use resume builder.
-Below you'll find our how-to section that will guide you through each section of a Interior designer resume.
+This page provides you with Interior Designer resume samples to use to create your own resume with our easy-to-use resume builder.
+Below you'll find our how-to section that will guide you through each section of a Interior Designer resume.

 Did you know that most resumes don’t get more attention than 15 seconds?
 Crafting a strong interior designer resume is not only important, it is fundamental!

 As per the format, the reverse-chronological layout will be your best option, in order to introduce the recruiter and your future hiring manager to your most recent best achievements as soon as they start reading your resume.